Career About

 I ask her if she thinks she’ll become a CD, or write her own picture book, or do something completly different.
 “I think it’s just one of those things you have to wait and see.” she says “I find if you try to make something happen, usually it doesn’t happen, or it ends up being really crap.
 I just sort of wait.
 Sometimes people will ask me to do things and thats a cool experience, but theres no point trying to force something to happen.”

 She trails off.
-I wonder if she’s ever considered retreating from the internet, refusing interviews and guarding her privacy in much the way a clown fish and various other enigmas have done.
+I wonder if she’s ever considered retreating from the internet, refusing interviews and guarding her privacy in much the way a clown fish, Frank Ocean and various other enigmas have done.

 “I’ll probably do that after I get a job, to be honest,” she says.